-This project will construct 155 kilometres of four-lane divided highway between the Arrawarra Interchange in the south and the Ballina Bypass in the north.
+This project will construct 155km of four-lane divided highway between the Arrawarra Interchange in the south and the Ballina Bypass in the north.
 The project includes upgrades of the existing northbound carriageways of the four-lane divided sections at Glenugie and Devils Pulpit and upgrades of the intersections at the existing four-lane divided section at Halfway Creek.

 The upgrade is being delivered using a Tailored Delivery Partner model.
 Under this model, a major provider with design, building and management expertise has been engaged to oversee the project in collaboration with the NSW Roads and Maritime Services Pacific Highway Office.